mikhailshaganov/pyscript/README.md

 ## Overview

-`PyScript` is a very simple development tool intended to be used with `pyproject.toml` configuration files.
+`PyProject Script` is a very simple development tool intended to be used with `pyproject.toml` configuration files.
 The intention is to provide an interface for running scripts within a local development workflow.

 ```toml